522hci-group4/medco/README.md

 - **Search**: Easily search for and understand complex medical terms present in your reports.

 ### 📊 **Health Trend Tracking**
-- **Historical Trends**: Track your health progress over time by comparing past and current records.
 - **Visual Analytics**: Access easy-to-understand charts, graphs, and insights based on your medical data.

 ### 💡 **Personalized Recommendations**